-Luminaires should not be placed in the part of the roof corresponding to a 4m circle around the basket to avoid glare.
-For color TV retransmissions and film recording, a vertical illuminance level is required based on the speed of the action and the size of the object according to the UNE-EN 12193 standard corresponding to group B (to which basketball belongs).
+The luminaires should not be placed on the part of the ceiling corresponding to a 4m circle around the basket to avoid glare.
+For color TV broadcasts and movie recording, a vertical illuminance level is required depending on the speed of the action and the dimension of the object according to the UNE-EN 12193 standard corresponding to group B (to which basketball belongs).

-On tracks to the outside there will be the following minimum levels of illumination and maximum glare (GR) that are indicated in the cited standard:
+On outdoor tracks, the following minimum levels of illumination and maximum glare (GR) will be provided, which are indicated in said standard:

-On open air courts, the projectors will be arranged externally to the track, at a minimum height from the ground of 6m.
+In outdoor courts, the projectors will be placed outside the court, at a minimum height of 6m from the ground.

-No luminaire should be placed in the area of the roof that is located on the surface of the runway to avoid glare.
-For color TV retransmissions and film recording, a vertical luminance level of at least 1000 lux is required, however this value may increase with the distance from the camera to the object.
+No luminaire should be placed in the area of the ceiling that is located on the surface of the track to avoid dazzling.
+For color TV broadcasts and film recording, a vertical luminescence level of at least 1000 lux is required, however this value may increase with the distance from the camera to the object.

-No luminaire should be placed on the part of the ceiling that is directly above the rectangle of the field extended 3 m behind the bottom lines to avoid glare.
-For color TV retransmissions and film recording a vertical light level of at least 800 lux is required, however this value may increase with the distance from the camera to the object.
-For more information you should consult the cited standard.
+No luminaire should be located on the part of the ceiling that is directly above the field rectangle extended 3 m behind the end lines to avoid glare.
+For color TV broadcasts and film recording, a vertical light level of at least 800 lux is required, however this value may increase with the distance from the camera to the object.
+For more information, the cited standard should be consulted.